 A separate statute, the Competitive Equality Banking Act of 1987, also requires disclosure of the maximum interest rate.

+&&&

 [2n]8.4.2 [m]Finance Charges

 [3n]8.4.2.1 [m]Disclosure of the Finance Charge Accrual Date

 The account-opening disclosure must contain a statement of when finance charges begin to accrue.
 This may be a general statement that refers, for example, to a time period that the consumer can figure out from other information, instead of a particular date.
 Creditors may choose to say finance charges begin to accrue thirty days from the close of the billing cycle or may reference the date on which the billing cycle starts, if it is a fixed date (i.e., a first-of-the-month billing cycle).